-Does Medicare Cover Oral Surgery?
+Does Medicare Cover Oral Surgery for Adults?

 Some Medicare recipients are considering oral surgery, and they wonder if they have options to help them pay for it.
 Original Medicare won’t cover any routine dental services that are specifically for gum or tooth health, but it could provide coverage for oral surgery if it is in relation to a medical condition.